Level:

 You will enter the water directly from the boat.

-The spot covers a 500sqm patch reef in the lagoon, an area that is sheltered from the waves and currents.
-The water depth ranges from 1 to 8 meters (4-25ft), but your skipper will drop you in a 2-3m water depth area.
+The garden is located in a patch reef that lies in the lagoon, in an area that is sheltered from the waves and currents.
+The water depth ranges from 12-20 ft in the anemone garden itself, but is surrounded by shallower reef areas.

-On the reef, you will observe a wide variety of fish at all water levels: needlefish, schools of juvenile barracudas, damselfish, sergeant majors, and dozens of other species.
-The corals are mostly tabular ones with interspersed massive and staghorns, with patches of fire coral.
+On the reef, you will observe a wide variety of fish including needlefish, schools of juvenile barracudas, damselfish, sergeant majors, and dozens of other species.
+The reef features table coral, as well as small patches of branching and fire coral.
+You may spot a sea star or a group of urchins in the sand of the reef.

-Ask for details about what is included in your excursion when booking.
-As this spot is relatively close to the shore, tours duration generally does not exceed 2 hours.
+Ask for details about what is included in your tour when booking.
+As this spot is relatively close to the shore, tour duration generally does not exceed 2 to 3 hours (half-day).

 One of many